AresMUSH/aresmush.com/articles/fs3-vs-other-systems.md

 description: A comparison of FS3 with other RPGs.
 layout: story
 author: Faraday
+date: ~2008
 ---

+{% note %}
+This article refers to FS3 Second Edition, and is no longer applicable in FS3.3.
+{% endnote %}

 In order to help people who may be familiar with other RPG systems, I have done a little comparison between some of the more popular systems and FS3 to show how the dice work.
 This research was inspired by a [nice article comparing D20 and 3D6](http://www.criticalmiss.com/issue8/bitaboutd201.html).